jaljo/articles/trello-history/trello-history.md

 ## Going further

-Of course, this problem could have been sloved in many another way, by connecting Trello to Slack for example.
+Of course, accessing a card history could have been achieved in many another way, by connecting Trello to Slack for example.
 That said, we liked the idea not to depend on another service and to have an "out of the box" solution that would work anywhere.

 In the end, it was quite a pleasant journey to discover the Trello API and how to build power ups with it.
-Although their documentation is pretty clear, informations are sometime scattered, tedious to find and lacks of complete examples.
+Although their documentation is pretty huge, informations are sometime scattered, tedious to find and lacks of complete examples.
 Power ups still are a new thing in the Trello landscape (< 100 power ups were released late 2018), and we learned it the hard way when we faced